Liza Minnelli Says She Is Not Supportive of New Judy Garland Biopic

 The concerts had all sold out, but due to ill health and supposed drug dependency, Garland was struggling.
 She was found dead in her home in June of 1969.

 The film also shows the courtship of Judy Garland and her fifth husband, Mickey Deans, the man who found her unresponsive after her alleged intentional overdose.
-The screenplay is based on the play, End of the Rainbow by Peter Quilter.
+The screenplay is based on the play, End of the Rainbow, by Peter Quilter.

 No film about the life of Judy Garland would be complete without music, and the film is said to include many of Garland’s best-known songs.
 It’s unclear if Renee Zellweger will actually be singing the songs of Judy Garland in the movie.